Activists Plan 'Tax Day' Marches Calling For Release Of Trump's Taxes

 Philip Hackney, a former IRS lawyer who now teaches tax law, says there's a higher purpose.

-With Trump, Hackney sees a more pragmatic consideration too.
+With Trump, Hackney sees a more pragmatic consideration, too.

-"I've never seen a situation where we have someone with the conflicts of interest that he has, Hackney says"
+"I've never seen a situation where we have someone with the conflicts of interest that he has," Hackney says.

-And if the returns were made public, Trump's finances would be clearer.
+And if the returns were made public, Trump's finances would be clearer — "both domestically, but also internationally," Hackney says.

-Speaking of domestic and international, there are anti-Trump tax marches scheduled on Saturday, April 15.
+Speaking of domestic and international, activists plan anti-Trump tax marches on April 15, which falls on a Saturday this year.

-"Upwards of 80 marches around the nation, and four marches in Germany, the U.K., Japan and then New Zealand," says Delvone Michael one of the organizers.
+"Upwards of 80 marches around the nation, and four marches in Germany, the U.K., Japan and then New Zealand," says Delvone Michael, one of the organizers.

 He and fellow marchers will be calling on Trump to disclose his taxes.

-The president will have three days to mull it over — tax day this year is Tuesday, April 18.
+The president will have three days to mull it over — Tax Day this year is Tuesday, April 18.